samuel-rufi/maml/README.md

 After you have successfully installed Java, download the maml.jar file: https://github.com/rufsam/...

-Open a console/terminal, navigate to the maml.jar file and start it with:
+Open a console/terminal, navigate to it and start it with:

 ```js
 java -jar maml.jar